cucumber/docs/content/cucumber/step-definitions.md

 1. The longest `Regexp` with 0 capture groups always wins.
 2. The `Regexp` with the most capture groups wins (when there are none with 0 groups).
-3. If there are 2+ `Regex` with the same number of capture groups, the one with the shortest overall captured string length wins.
+3. If there are 2+ `Regexp` with the same number of capture groups, the one with the shortest overall captured string length wins.
 4. If there are still 2+ options, then a `Cucumber::Ambiguous` error is raised.

 So if you try `--guess` with the mice above, Cucumber will pick `/Three blind (.\*)/`, because `"mice"` is shorter than `"blind"`.

 *Consider guess mode to be a workaround.* We still recommend that you have unambiguous regular expressions.
 When you have a lot of Step Definitions, it's easy to lose track of the situations where Cucumber's guess mode occurs, and that can lead to some surprises.

-## Redundant Step Definitions
+#### Redundant Steps

 In Cucumber, you're not allowed to use a `Regexp` more than once in a Step Definition—even across files, and even with different code inside the method or function.